VictoriaSCorreia/KingOfDiamonds/README.md

  A mathematical game inspired by Alice in Borderland.

  ## How to play
- There are five inputs, each one accepting only an integer value from 0 to 100.
+ There are five inputs with each one accepting only an integer value from 0 to 100.
 The winner of the round is determined by the result of:

  `
  Multiplying the average by 0.8